-Correct appreciation for the nuances contained in terms such as "non-violent extremism" is, therefore, of vital importance.
+Correct appreciation for the nuances contained in terms such as "non-violent extremism" therefore, of is, importance.
 Acts such as letter writing, petitioning, organising or participating in peaceful demonstrations, and various other forms of campaigning are integral strategies within peaceful activism for social change within democratic systems.
-However, for many, a problem occurs individuals when Muslim and organisations use these "non-violent" methods to advocate for causes considered "outside" of mainstream views.
+However, for many, a problem occurs when Muslim individuals and organisations use these "non-violent" methods to advocate for causes considered "outside" of mainstream views.